kamuz/docker-lamp/readme.md

-# LAMP config for WordPress and Laravel based on Docker
+# LAMP for WordPress and Laravel

 ### Install Laravel